- How long does LASIK surgery take?

-- For laser eye surgery, your surgeon will use a femtosecond laser to create a flap (which acts like nature’s Band-Aid after the procedure) in the outermost layer of the cornea (the epithelium), which takes approximately 18 seconds per eye.
-PRK surgery is different in that the surgeon will instead use a special drop to dissolve the epithelium.
+- For laser eye surgery, your surgeon will use a femtosecond laser to create a flap (which acts like nature’s Band-Aid after the procedure) in the outermost layer of the cornea, which takes approximately 18 seconds per eye.
+PRK surgery is different in that the surgeon will instead use a special drop to prepare the surface of the eye for the treatment.
 SMILE, RLE, and Visian ICL are different in that there is no flap.

 - Next, the surgeon will either install your new lens or use an excimer laser to reshape your existing cornea to correct the refractive error that kept you from seeing clearly.
 The excimer laser can make corrections as small as 0.25 of a micron – about 1/4000 the size of a grain of sand!
 Now, all those fantastically precise diagnostics make more sense.

 - Within seconds, the laser procedure is completed and, where applicable, the protective corneal flap is laid back into place.
-All told, the laser vision correction surgery itself takes about 15 minutes per eye.
+All told, the laser vision correction surgery itself usually takes about 15 minutes.

 - Your surgeon will ask that you stay in the clinic for a brief time after surgery to ensure there are no immediate needs to address.